merenlab/merenlab.org/data/anvio-structure/chapter-I.md

 ### Goals

 As stated, this document is a co-mingling of step-by-step reproducibility, and in-depth commentary.
-In my opinion (some of this is subjective), the document satisfies all of the following goals:
+With that in mind, I set forth the following goals, which in my opinion are all satisfied by this document:

 1. Step-by-step command-line instructions are provided for generating all raw, intermediate, and final data used in the paper, including all figures, tables, and numbers in the main and supplemental text.
-2. There exists many 'checkpoint files', so that one may download intermediate data if they can't or don't want to follow the entirety of the workflow.
+2. There exists several 'checkpoint files', so that one may download intermediate data if they can't or don't want to follow the entirety of the workflow.
 This is especially important for steps requiring significant computational resources.
 For example, this workflow involves downloading roughly 4Tb of metagenomic and metatranscriptomic sequence data for a read recruitment experiment.
 Yet those unable or uninterested in allotting this amount of storage space can instead download the anvi'o databases (a few Gb) that result from this read recruitment experiment and continue with the more interesting aspects of the analysis.
 3. I've avoided common pitfalls of replicability by paying extra attention to **(a)** creating isolated installation environments, **(b)** meticulous control over program versioning, **(c)** cross-platform compatibility, and **(d)** prohibited use of environmental variables that are specific to my personal environment.
 4. Let's face it: there isn't enough space in the Methods section for all relevant details.
 Beyond what's required for reproducibility, this document houses information about methods that didn't make the cut, but are important nonetheless.
 5. In my opinion, this document sets a standard for what transparency in computational science means, and why that's so valuable.
 This analysis is completely laid bare, so that it may be openly challenged, criticized, riffed on, and hopefully improved upon in the process.
 It likely contains errors--but that's okay.
 I didn't make this document to prove everything I did was right.
 I made this document to be educational.